Director of Finance

 Prior to receiving his M.B.A. in Information Management and Technology Transfer from the McCombs School of Business at the University of Texas at Austin, Stephenson was a member of the science department faculty at his prep school alma mater, the Albuquerque Academy, in Albuquerque, New Mexico.
 While completing his B.A. in Physics at Rice University, he worked as a technical aide at the Los Alamos National Laboratory.

-Stephenson represents Verge Fund on the Board of Directors of Altaview, Altela, Metaphor, Nanocrystal, and Wellkeeper.
-He also serves on several non-profit Boards of Directors, including the New Mexico Technology Council (formerly NMITSA); the New Mexico Venture Capital Association; the Coronado Ventures Forum; and the Association for Commerce and Industry.
+Stephenson represents Verge on the Boards of Altela, attachedapps, boomtime, Nanocrystal, Pajarito Powder, TruTouch Technologies and Wellkeeper.
+He is the founder and current CEO of Pajarito Powder.
+He also serves on several non-profit Boards, including the New Mexico Venture Capital Association and the Association for Commerce and Industry.
 He is a graduate of the 2000 class of Leadership New Mexico.

 Paul Short Mr. Short holds BS and MS Electrical Engineering degrees from New Mexico State University, and held positions as an engineer with NMSU’s Physical Science Laboratory then as a principal engineer with Honeywell.
 He went on to found InnovASIC, a design services company that developed integrated circuits for other companies.
 He then successfully evolved the InnovASIC business model from a services firm to a semiconductor product company that designs, manufactures (through outsource), and sells integrated circuits, growing the company to over $5 million in revenue during a period of industry contraction.
-He is founder and CEO of Metaphor Computing.
+He is a founder of Pajarito Powder and represents Verge on the Board of the company.